TAMUNA: Doubly Accelerated Distributed Optimization under Partial Participation: Proposed Algorithm

 \section{Proposed Algorithm \algno}

-The proposed algorithm \algno is shown as Algorithm~\ref{alg:ALV-opt}.
-Its main loop is over the rounds; a round consists of a sequence of local steps, written as an inner loop, performed in parallel by the active clients, followed by communication with the server and update of the local control variates $h_i$.
-The $s$ active, or participating, clients are selected randomly at the beginning of the round.
+The proposed algorithm \algno is outlined in Algorithm~\ref{alg0}.
+Its main loop iterates over communication rounds, indexed by $r$.
+Each round consists of an inner loop of local steps, indexed by $\ell$ and performed in parallel by the active clients, followed by compressed uplink communication with the server and a subsequent update of the local control variates $h_i$.
+The $c$ active (participating) clients are selected uniformly at random at the beginning of each round.

+During UpCom, every active client sends a compressed version of its local model $x_i$, transmitting only a sparse subset of its coordinates.
+Specifically, the server and the active clients systematically agree upon a random binary mask $\mathbf{q}^{(r)}=(q_i^{(r)})_{i=1}^c \in \mathbb{R}^{d \times c}$.
+This mask is generated on the fly by randomly permuting the columns of a fixed binary template pattern designed to contain exactly $s \ge 2$ ones in every row.
+Consequently, each column vector $q_i^{(r)}$ dictates which coordinates client $i$ transmits.
+In effect, every client applies a \texttt{rand}-$k$ compressor, where $k \approx \frac{sd}{c}$.
+However, unlike standard approaches, these compressors are not independent.
+On the contrary, they are anti-correlated; the permutation-based design ensures that the sparse, compressed messages sent by the participating clients tightly complement one another.
+This structural dependency maintains a strict control over the variance after aggregation.
+We refer to \citet{con26cs} for a detailed illustration and the explicit construction rules of this specific compression mechanism.

+At the end of the round, the server aggregates the received sparse vectors to form the global model estimate $\bar{x}^{(r+1)}$.
+This global model is then broadcast exclusively to the active clients, which use it to update their control variates $h_i$.
+Crucially, this update overwrites only the coordinates of $h_i$ that were actively involved in the communication process (i.e., the indices where the mask $q_i^{(r)}$ equals one).
+Indeed, the received vector $\bar{x}^{(r+1)}$ lacks the relevant aggregated information necessary to update $h_i$ at the uncommunicated coordinates.

-At the end of the round, the aggregated model estimate $\bar{x}^{(r+1)}$ formed by the server is sent only to the active clients, which use it to update their control variates $h_i$.
-The update of the local model estimates $x_i$ at the clients takes place at the beginning of the round, when the active clients download the current model estimate $\bar{x}^{(r)}$ to initialize their local steps.
-So, it seems that there are two downlink communication steps from the server to the clients per round, but the algorithm can be written with only one: $\bar{x}^{(r+1)}$ can be broadcast by the server at the end of round $r$ not only to the active clients of round $r$, but also to the active clients of the next round $r+1$, at the same time.
-We keep the algorithm written in this way for simplicity.
+The local model estimates $x_i$ at the clients are updated at the beginning of the round, when the active clients download the current global model estimate $\bar{x}^{(r)}$ to initialize their local steps.
+While the algorithm is written sequentially showing two DownCom steps from the server to the clients per round (steps 6 and 14), in practice, only one is required: $\bar{x}^{(r+1)}$ can be broadcast by the server at the end of round $r$ simultaneously to the active clients of round $r$ (to update their control variates) and the newly selected active clients of round $r+1$ (to initialize their local steps).
+We maintain the current sequential notation strictly for algorithmic clarity.